Showing available accommodation2 guests USD

 Although the comfortable and cosy rooms are identical to its state-owned brothers (Bahir Dar's Tana Hotel, Gonder's Goha Hotel and Aksum's Yeha Hotel), its lobby, dining area and bar are a steep step up in the architectural beauty department...

 Property Location Lal Hotel is centrally located in Lalibela, walking distance from Bete Giyorgis and close to Bet Emmanuel.
-Rooms Make yourself at home in one of the 105 guestrooms.
-Relax and take in mountain views from the privacy of your room...
+This hotel is within close proximity of Bet Maryam.
+Rooms Make yourself at home in one of the 105 guestrooms...

 Property Location Located in Lalibela, Jerusalem Hotel is minutes from Bete Giyorgis and close to Bet Emmanuel.
+This hotel is within close proximity of Bet Maryam.
 Rooms Make yourself at home in one of the 25 guestrooms.
 Rooms have private balconies...

 This classic budget-traveller haunt offers older whitewashed rooms with a touch of local art to brighten them up.
 The service is pleasant and the garden courtyard a quiet spot to relax.